jrwishart93/contactcard/README.md

 ## Firebase Deployment

-Copy `.env.example` to `.env.local` and fill in your Firebase, Resend and base URL settings.
+Copy `.env.example` to `.env.local` and fill in your Firebase, Resend, OpenAI and base URL settings.
 The relevant environment variables are:

 ```
 NEXT_PUBLIC_FIREBASE_API_KEY